e-mail: bok@dhit.pl

 In addition to immense strength, neodymium magnets have the following advantages:

-• Key role in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical devices and other highly developed apparatuses.
+• Significant importance in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-• Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is particularly important in the context of child safety.
-It's also worth noting that small elements of these products have the potential to be problematic in medical diagnosis after entering the body.
+• Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of children's health.
+It's also worth noting that miniscule components of these products have the potential to hinder the diagnostic process when they are in the body.

 Neodymium magnets generate strong magnetic fields.
 As a result, they interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.